This is the page to take a look at all our past events.

 As for the future, we will continue to build on the great relationships we already have with other heath based organisations and we are already working on some exciting and innovative future events for the community of Canford Heath.

-The latest event to be added is Canford Heath Remembers November 2024
+The latest event to be added is Canford Heath Remembers November 2024 which raised £930 for the Royal British Legion.

 Click on the links below to view each previous event plus images and press releases.